nth-chile/next-js-starter-avi/etc/notes.md

 api/create-landingpage.ts
 - hacked together by using user email instead of user id.
 Need to fix this once we figure out how to get user_id.

+index.ts
+- Enable / disable ui state isnt updating (but works in the db)

 Questions for Jared
 ===================
--typescript message errors in VS Code
+-typescript message errors in VS Code sidebar
+-how to make enabling / disabling ui state change